Guardianship in Florida

 Guardianships are run by attorneys, one that represents the guardian and one who represents the ward.

 Florida uses the term guardianship for its guardianship laws as codified in Chapter 744 of the Florida Statutes.
-However, in other states (such as California for instance which uses the term conservatorship) the terms Guardianship and Conservatorship are used as mentioned previously.
+However, in other states (such as California for instance which uses the term conservatorship) the terms Guardianship and Conservatorship are used; however, in certain states like Georgia for example, guardianship is for the person and conservatorship is for the property such as finances.
 The only exception is Louisiana, which uses the term interdiction for their guardianship laws and a guardian in Louisiana is called a curator.
 These terms basically mean the same thing, especially if you are reading this topic in another state such as California, Georgia or Louisiana for instance.

 However, the assistance of an attorney - preferably one who is licensed by the Florida Bar (or the bar in your state) and certified in elder law - is strongly recommended.
 In Florida, never pursue a guardianship on your own - only attorneys can file guardianships per the Florida Probate Rules.
 The only exception is a guardian advocate under Chapter 393 of the Florida Statutes, but doing so on your own is penny wise and pound foolish.
 Navigating Chapters 744 and 393 of the Florida Statutes as well as the Florida Probate Rules is akin to navigating Interstate 275 in the Tampa Bay region during the morning and evening commutes, which is why you need an attorney to guide you through the legal labyrinth.